| Six Sigma/Continuous

 of assessing quality costs.
 Cost of quality reporting

 gives management a tool to set quality improvement priorities.
+A large part of preventions costs is the

 cost of planning for quality and training.
 Many organizations